ulrich-hansen/desktop-theme-kit/readme.markdown

 * And the classic Grub bootscreen picture.
 The size should be **640x480px**.
 The file should be named **grub.png**

 At the moment only pictures in **PNG** format are allowed.
-Unfortunately not all programs accept SVG files.

-Now put these three pictures in a folder, give the folder a fitting name and copy the folder to:
+Now put these three pictures in a folder and give the folder a fitting name.
+Then become root and copy the folder to:

 `/usr/share/images/desktop-themes/* `

-As last step, please run again
+As last step, please run as root:

 `update-desktop-theme -i`